 In 1975 a new clubhouse was built by the members providing rest rooms, small kitchen and a free-standing fireplace.
 The clubhouse was designed to be used as the storage facility for ice mats, viewing room, stones, brooms and other curling artifacts during off-season.
 The club added fluorescent lighting and moved to artificial ice during the same period with the addition of removable mats connected to a used compressor.
 Each season the mats were moved out of the clubroom, rolled out and covered with sand to level the curling floor which was about 5-6 inches different from one end to the other.
 While artificial ice helped to guarantee a more consistent curling season, it still took many, many floods to bring the ice to a level playing area.
 When a new, permanent, heated viewing room was constructed by members, the mats were extended to provide additional space behind the hacks which had been against the walls in prior seasons.

-Since it's beginnings in 1956, the club has witnessed three "8-ends.
-The first was lead by skip Bob Scott, the second by Nora Fuller in 2007 and the third by Stuart Lorentz in 2008.
+Since it's beginnings in 1956, the club has witnessed four "8-ends”.
+The first was lead by skip Bob Scott, the second by Nora Fuller in 2007, the third by Stuart Lorentz in 2008, and the fourth by Gary Kucho in 2014.
 Keith Hammond, a club member, skipped a team to an 8-end during the Centerville Mixed Bonspiel February, 2012.